The hybrid high school schedule was implemented at the start of the 2013-2014 school year.

 Courses identified for a 4x4 schedule will be those core courses that traditionally are “road blocks” to on-time graduation including, but not limited to, Algebra 1, Earth Science, English 11 and English 12.

-No. Students will be placed in 4x4 courses based on previous academic performance, age and credits needed to graduate.
+No. Students are placed in 4x4 courses based on previous academic performance, age and credits needed to graduate.

-Will AP and International Baccalaureate (IB) courses be taught using a 4x4 schedule?
+Are AP and International Baccalaureate (IB) courses offered on a 4x4 schedule?

 No. The schedule does not include AP or IB classes using a 4x4 schedule.
 These classes will continue to be taught using the A/B schedule.

-No. Some students will be able to take study blocks, labs or other remediation courses under the new schedule.
+No. Some students will be able to take study blocks, labs or other remediation courses.